Spotify Release Radar: how it works and what it misses

 Updates every Friday.
 Last week's playlist is wiped and replaced.
 Didn't listen by Thursday?
 Gone.
 No archive.

 Songs stay eligible for four weeks.
-A track can show up in your Release Radar for up to 28 days after release.
+A track can show up for up to 28 days after release.
 After that, it drops out of the pool whether you heard it or not.

 Only main and featured artists count.
-If someone is credited as a remixer only, their followers won't see that track.
+If someone's credited as a remixer only, their followers won't see the track.
 The remix exists on Spotify.
 Release Radar just doesn't treat it as "their" release.

-Compilations, re-releases, and alternative versions are filtered out.
-Various Artists compilations, re-releases of existing catalog, and — since early 2025 — acoustic, live, and karaoke versions are automatically excluded.
+Compilations, re-releases, and alternative versions get filtered.
+Various Artists compilations, re-releases of existing catalog, and (since early 2025) acoustic, live, and karaoke versions are all automatically excluded.

 The cap

-Users who follow a lot of artists used to see Release Radar playlists with well over a hundred tracks.
-In late 2024, many reported the playlist shrinking to around 30.
-Spotify's support team responded that 30 is the expected number.
+Users who follow a lot of artists used to see Release Radar playlists well over a hundred tracks deep.
+In late 2024 that quietly changed.
+Many reported the playlist shrinking to around 30.
+Spotify's support team confirmed 30 is the expected number.

 Follow 500 artists.
 Forty release something the same week.
 Thirty slots.
 The math doesn't work.
 Some releases from artists you actively follow just won't appear.

-This is the core tension.
 Release Radar isn't trying to show you everything.
-It's a curated mix with a hard limit, not a comprehensive feed.
+It's a curated mix with a hard limit, not a full feed.

 What Spotify suggests instead

-When users complain about missed releases, Spotify points them to the What's New feed.
+When people complain about missed releases, Spotify points them to the What's New feed.

 What's New is useful in one specific way: it only shows releases from artists you follow.
 No algorithmic picks.
 It updates in real time instead of weekly.
-You'll find it behind the bell icon.
+It lives behind the bell icon.

-It has its own limits.
-A maximum of 150 notifications, auto-deleted after 60 days.
-Follow enough artists and items cycle out before you see them.
-And it's a notification feed, not a playlist — you browse it, you don't press play and listen through it on a commute.
+It has its own ceiling.
+150 notifications max, auto-deleted after 60 days.
+Follow enough artists and items cycle out before you open them.
+And it's a notification feed, not a playlist.
+You browse it, you don't press play and let it run on a commute.

-In mid-2025, Spotify also launched a dedicated Following feed for music — a separate space for new content from followed artists.
-Step in the right direction.
+In mid-2025 Spotify also launched a dedicated Following feed for music, a separate space for new content from followed artists.
+Genuine improvement.
 But none of these surfaces track what happens below the headline: producers, engineers, songwriters, labels.

 Where this leaves diggers

 It doesn't track labels.
 If Hyperdub puts out something new, Release Radar won't mention it unless you follow the specific artist.
-It doesn't follow producers through credits — the kind of credit-based patterns that serious diggers build their listening around.
+It doesn't follow producers through credits either.
 If Four Tet remixes a track but isn't billed as the main artist, his followers won't see it.

-None of these are bugs.
-They're just the boundary of what a recommendation engine covers.
+None of that is a bug.
+It's just the boundary of what a recommendation engine covers.

 Filling the gap